 - Your car title and deed to you house, if you own it

-- Identify a family member or friend you trust, and let that person know where you keep the file you create.
+- Identify a family member or friend you trust, and let that person know where you keep the file.
 Also, consider making that person or another trusted person your legal health care proxy–the person who is allowed to speak on your behalf and knows your wishes if you are unable to speak for yourself.
 Make sure your health care proxy has a copy of the signed health care proxy or at least knows where to locate it in your home.
 Your doctor should have a copy as well.
 Your proxy should also have a list of all your medications, both prescriptions and over-the-counter.
 (This is also important if you need hospital services.)

 - Identify a person you trust to act on your behalf when it comes to business, legal and financial matters, if necessary.
 Give that person a signed durable power of attorney.
 A power of attorney will let the person act on your behalf while you are able to make your own decisions.
 A durable power of attorney will let the person act on your behalf even when you are unable to make your own decisions.
 The person who gets the durable power of attorney can be your health care proxy or someone else.
 If you’d rather not give the person a durable power of attorney immediately, you can keep it in your possession and let the person know where you keep it in case someone needs to act on your behalf.